canonical/operator-workflows/docs/how-to/integration_test_allure.md

 ## Changing branch permissions

 **NOTE:** For this step, you need admin access to the repository.

+If your repository is configured to have signed commits for all branches by default, you need to create a seperate protection rule for the `gh-pages` branch with the signed commits disabled.

 - Go to the repository's **Settings > Branches** and next to Branch protection rules, select **Add rule**
 - Enter the branch name **gh-pages** and click **Save changes** (Ensure that "require signed commits" is unchecked)